shakebugs/shake-docs/docs/ios/essentials.md

 ![Essentials screen](../assets/essentials_screen.png)

 ## Custom data
 If you want the SDK to attach any other variable to your bug reports, you can absolutely do that as well!
-Read about sending custom data with [Metadata](android/metadata.md).
+Read about sending custom data with [Quick facts](ios/quick-facts.md).

 Do you also want to attach custom files, like images?
-Visit [Attachments](android/attachments.md).
+Visit [Attachments](ios/attachments.md).